mpaglia0/Zeta/README.md

 ### Single author tweak

-Pelican offers out of the box a feature for a multi-author site.
-In this case clicking on the author name you will be redirected to a page containing all articles of the clicked author.
+Pelican has been designed for a multi-author site.
+Clicking on each author name will redirected the visitor to a page containing all articles of the clicked author.
 If you are the unique author of the blog, this behaviour causes a boring loop because all articles belong only to you...